kshuxx/CodePatternsHub/README.md

 1. **⭐ Star Patterns**: Explore classic star patterns like pyramids, diamonds, and more!
 2. **🔢 Number Patterns**: Delve into patterns created with numbers in various sequences.
 3. **🔠 Alphabet Patterns**: Discover creative shapes and sequences using alphabets.
-4. **🔍 Miscellaneous Patterns**: Unique and interesting patterns that defy categorization!
+4. **🔍 Unnamed or Complex Patterns**: Unique and intricate patterns that are hard to categorize or name!

 ## ⚙️ Usage